pdemanget/pdemanget.github.io/wiki/markdown.md

 Syntax
 ======
-There are 2 levels of syntax, the regular with limited functionnalities, and the specific that may differ from provider to provider.
+There are different levels of syntax, the regular with limited functionnalities, and the specific that may differ from provider to provider.
  For example there is the github flavored markdown:
 [github flavored markdown specification](https://github.github.com/gfm/) synthetic usage:[github md guide](https://guides.github.com/features/mastering-markdown/)